top of page

 • Put away screens or switch devices to night mode

-• Find a comfortable spot where you can sit or lie down quietly
+• Find a comfortable spot where I can sit or lie down quietly

 • Consider adding a soothing scent like lavender or chamomile

-These adjustments help your senses shift from alertness to calm, making your ritual more effective.
+These adjustments help my senses shift from alertness to calm, making my ritual more effective.

 Eye-level view of a cozy corner with a soft chair, warm lighting, and a small table holding a candle and a book